danieldeutsch/repro/models/Template.md

 This means that even if the predictions don't get the exact scores reported in the paper or original repository, they are close enough to consider this a successful reimplementation
 - [ ] Predictions exactly replicate results reported in the paper
 This means that the predictions and results are exactly what is reported in the paper or original repository.

+## Changelog
+List the changes for each new version